jancurn/actor-analyze-domains/README.md

 - `https://www.example.com` (only if both `crawlHttpsVersion` and `crawlWwwSubdomain` settings are `true`)

-Additionally, if the `crawlLinkCount` setting is greater than zero, for each domain the crawler tries to open `crawlLinkCount` pages linked from the main page and analyse them too.
+Additionally, if the `crawlLinkCount` setting is greater than zero, for each domain the crawler tries to open `crawlLinkCount` pages linked from the main page and analyze them too.
 The crawler prefers the links that contains the `/contact` text, to increase the chance it will find more emails, phone numbers and other social handles.